suchithreddyv/LAD-Advisor/README.md

 Copy that access token , Set it's expiry date and put that token in the views.py

 #### 6.Set up the database (Adjust instructions based on your database choice - Here I've used MySQL)

+This project uses MySQL as its database backend.
+Follow these steps to configure your MySQL database with Django.

+**Prerequisites**
+- MySQL Server installed on your machine.
+- MySQL Client for connecting to the server (usually included with the server installation).
+- Install MySQL Python dependencies
+- Django requires mysqlclient to interface with MySQL databases.

+Install it using pip: pip install mysqlclient

+Then create database and other basic settings in MySQL.

+**Configure Django to Use MySQL**
+- Modify settings.py
+- Open your Django project's settings.py file.
+- Find the DATABASES setting and update it to match your MySQL database configuration:

+  DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'yourdbname',
+        'USER': 'yourusername',
+        'PASSWORD': 'yourpassword',
+        'HOST': 'localhost',  # Or an IP Address that your DB is hosted on 'PORT': '3306',
+    }
+}

+**Apply migrations**
+To create the necessary database tables, run:

 python manage.py makemigrations

 python manage.py migrate

 #### 7.Run the development server